Deion Sanders Champions Former Eagles Cornerback for Hall of Fame

 Eric Allen is one of the greatest cornerbacks in Philadelphia Eagles franchise history.
 But he seems to be forgotten by everybody outside the Eagles organization.
 Everyone except Deion Sanders.

-The measure to add a so-called Centennidl Class for 2020 was officially announced this past weekend during the Pro Football Hall of Fame’s induction festivities.
+Guys like Allen and fellow Eagles great Al Wistert, maybe Randall Cunningham, should at least be considered.
+The measure to add a so-called Centennial Class for 2020 was officially announced this past weekend during the Pro Football Hall of Fame’s induction festivities.

 The Pro Football Hall of Fame’s proposal to increase the number of Seniors, Contributors and Coaches candidates as part of a special Centennial Class of 2020 was approved by the Hall’s Board of Trustees during its annual meeting today.